F1: McLaren announces Honda split, signs three-year deal with Renault

 Singapore is hosting round 14 of the 20-race 2017 season on Sunday, with the drivers' championship poised for another twist in a compelling battle between Ferrari's Sebastian Vettel and Mercedes driver Lewis Hamilton.

-After leading for most of the season, Vettel was finally overtaken by Hamilton at Monza earlier this month -- the Briton's commanding Italian Grand Prix win means he takes a three-point lead to Singapore, a track that traditionally has favored Ferrari more than Mercedes.
+After leading for most of the season, Vettel was finally overtaken by Hamilton at Monza earlier this month -- the Briton's commanding Italian Grand Prix win means he takes a three-point lead to Singapore, a track that traditionally has favored the Ferrari driver -- Vettel has four victories compared to Hamilton's two.